matteomiceli/cmdr/README.md

 # cmdr

-Cmdr is an extensible and configurable script runner, helping you quickly access and manage your script library.
+Cmdr is an extensible and configurable script runner, that enables you to quickly execute and manage your script library.

 ## Motivation

-The scripts I write to help automate or simplify common tasks tend to be written in different languages and are often scattered across my system.
-So I made cmdr to help me manage, and quickly recall my scripts.
-Cmdr is lightweight, extensible, and configurable to work with any language/runtime.
+I made cmdr to help organize and recall the scripts that I've saved to help automate or simplify common tasks -- which were mostly scattered across my system and written in different languages.
+Cmdr is lightweight, extensible, and configurable to work with most languages and runtimes.

 ## Features:
 - All your scripts organized in a central repository
-- Call any runtime using the `cmdr` command
+- Unify multiple runtimes under the single `cmdr` command
-- Manage your library with built-in commands for editing, creating, and deleting sctipts
+- Manage your library with built-in commands for editing, creating, and deleting scripts
 - Create your own built-in commands to extend cmdr's capabilities

 ## Installation